JonathanMagnan/ireviewapple.com/pages/documentations/ipad-accessories.md

 # How to charge Apple Pencil

-Before turning of, the Pencil will natyrally give you a charge warning.
+Before turning of, the Pencil will naturally give you a charge warning.
 Here are the different steps to charge each generation:

 ## First Generation